 Soon after the wildfire, in a “Saved by Succulents” segment, Camille and I were on KFMB-TV News explaining how a landscape of moisture-rich plants can be firewise as well as waterwise.
 I also made a short “Succulents as Firebreak” video of Camille’s garden five days after the wildfire.
 Her story is both harrowing and remarkable.
 The video is a must-view whether you live in a fire-prone area or not.
 [Read more]

-During a devastating wildfire that impacted much of San Diego County, the succulent garden on the cover of Designing with Succulents protected a Rancho Santa Fe home.
-Neighboring homes burned to the ground.
+Ten years earlier, in Oct.
+2007, the succulent garden on the cover of the first edition of Designing with Succulents also “saved” a Rancho Santa Fe home.
+Neighboring houses burned to the ground.

 SUCCULENTS have soared in popularity recently because they’re drought-tolerant, easy-care and just plain cool to look at, and now there’s another compelling reason to grow them: They’re fire-retardant.
 During last month’s wildfires, succulents — which by definition store water in plump leaves and stems — apparently stopped a blaze in its tracks.

 “Succulents saved our home!”
 Suzy and Rob Schaefer wrote in a jubilant e-mail to friends and family after they returned to their fire-ravaged neighborhood in Rancho Santa Fe.
 The tabloidian statement is out of character for the low-key couple—he’s retired and she’s an artist—but it seems justified.

 Their garden of aloes, agaves, euphorbias and more—created by Suzy with the help of San Diego landscape architect Robert Dean—encircles the Southwest-style home, which is adjacent to a palm- and eucalyptus-filled canyon.
 The garden is intact, but many of the canyon’s trees are blackened skeletons.